Doctor of Education

 International students must also meet English language requirements.

-The first part of the Doctor of Education is 100 points of coursework.
-This will prepare you for the thesis stage.
-You will complete four doctoral-level subjects (each 25 points) covering crucial aspects such as research design, research methodology and reviewing the literature.
+- Stage 1: 100 points of coursework comprising 4 x 25-point doctoral-level subjects, which cover research design, research methodology and reviewing the literature.
 These subjects have specific enrolment and commencement dates throughout the year.

-The second stage consists of a 55,000 word doctoral thesis in your chosen field.
+- Stage 2: completion of a 55,000 word doctoral thesis in your chosen field

 For detailed course and subject information, see the University Handbook: Doctor of Education.